webidea24/Magento2_German_LocalePack_de_CH/README.md

 php check_new.php
 ```

-This will output a new file `de_DE_new.csv` which only contains the
+This will output a new file `de_CH_new.csv` which only contains the
-phrases that are not yet translated in `de_DE.csv`.
+phrases that are not yet translated in `de_CH.csv`.

 ### Translate phrases